The Perfect Day Trip to Lake Como from Milan (Self-Guided!)

 Next, visit a wine shop to learn and taste some local wines.
 I really enjoyed my tastings at Enoteca La Principessa!

-At 3:30 PM, you can join a guided tour of the famous Villa Serbelloni‘s amazing 50-acre park and gardens.
+At 3:30 PM, you can join a guided tour of Villa Serbelloni‘s amazing 50-acre park and gardens.
 The views are unreal!

 If you feel like taking to the water, then consider this small-group kayaking tour from Bellagio to explore the Lago di Como!